 Another important task is to make sure you are properly cleaning the sandbox.
 Cats have a sensitive sense of smell and will go where they smell traces of urine and feces.
 Use special cleaners made specifically for cat waste.
 If you're not sure if the sandbox is clean, get a black light flashlight and run it over the sandbox at night to look for traces.

 Having cats in a sandbox can potentially be dangerous for anyone who handles the sand.
 Wear disposable gloves and thoroughly wash your hands.

 8. Train Your Cat to Do Something Better

 If the culprit is your own cat, you can train them not to use your sandbox for their bodily functions.
 Simply saying "no" to them and taking them out of the litter box won't do much other than annoy your cat.

 Instead, identify an incompatible behavior you want him to do instead of getting in the sandbox and work on reinforcing that behavior.
 Examples may include turning away from the box, playing with a toy you set up nearby, or even encouraging them to use a litter box you put outside for them.
 Clicker training is a great way to do this and can be fun for you and your cat.

 Multiple Ways to Keep Cats Out of a Sandbox

-Having cats in a sandbox can also be potentially dangerous for anyone who handles the sand.
-However, with so many options to try, one (or a combination) of these solutions is sure to help you find a way to keep cats out of your backyard sandbox.
+With so many options to try, one or a combination of these solutions is sure to help you find a way to keep cats out of your backyard sandbox.
+Don't give up hope just yet.
 You may have to try several different options before you find the one that works best for your situation.